not see Moiku the next day, either as boy or girl, for preparations had

 more excited as Sir Muckswill and Franette approached their climax.

-Sir Muckswill looked at the viewers and grinned as
+Sir Muckswill looked at the viewers and

 he led Franette out of the room, and then Jamal Fittlutt appeared